Proper management of a feral/free-roaming cat colony is a long term, year round responsibility and should not be undertaken lightly.

 TAKE NECESSARY PRECAUTIONS TO AVOID BEING BITTEN OR SCRATCHED BY ANIMALS

 Please take precautions to protect yourself and the animal.
 Rabies can be transmitted to humans when an infected animal bites/scratches a human.
 Rabies is fatal to humans, unless a series of post exposure vaccinations is received soon after a person has been exposed to rabies.
-If you are bitten or scratched by an unvaccinated animal seek immediate medical attention from a physician, confine the animal if possible, and report the incident to your County Health Department.
-An unvaccinated animal that is exposed to a known or suspected rabid animal must be either sacrificed and properly disposed of or confined in a manner acceptable to the Health Department for six (6) months, at the expense of the owner.
+If you are bitten or scratched by an animal that is not vaccinated seek immediate medical attention from a physician, confine the animal if possible, and report the incident to your County Health Department.
+An non-vaccinated animal that is exposed to a known or suspected rabid animal must be either sacrificed and properly disposed of or confined in a manner acceptable to the Health Department for six (6) months, at the expense of the owner.